=====================================================================

 em/stat_log_timeout: Statistics - User Context Size

-Parameters for controlling the Release of SAP Memory for the Operating System
+controlling the Release of SAP Memory for the Operating System

 es/disclaim_threshold_MB